| Who's

 equality.
 He gives good reasons for this.
 Nothing novel or exotic

+about this.
 The same assumption

 was made by people like Adam Smith.
 If you read Adam Smith carefully